An Upper Bound for the Number of Rectangulations of a Planar Point Set: Proof of Theorem

 Any segment $s=(a, G)$ receives charge from at most two segments of degree 3.
 One of these degree 3 segments is obtained by rotating the left endpoint of $s$.
 The other is obtained by rotating the right endpoint of $s$.
 This is demonstrated in Figure \ref{f}.
 Similarly, $s$ can receive charge from at most three segments of degree 4: one by doing two rotations to the right, another by two rotations to the left, and the third by one rotation to the right and one to the left.
 Note that $s$ does not get positive charge from any other segment.
 Thus, the maximum charge $s$ can have is $3\cdot1+2\cdot 2+1\cdot 3=10$.

 For $s$ to receive such a charge of 10, it must be extendable at least twice to the right and at least twice to the left.
-For example, see the segment of $a$ in Figure \ref{d}(a).
 In this case, $s$ also receives a charge of -1 from at least one segment of degree 6.
 We conclude that the maximum charge $s$ can have is 9.
-In other words, $t=9$.
+By repeating the above process for every degree 2 segment, we obtain that $t=9$.
 Combining this with (\ref{4}) implies that $\hat{d}_2\ge n/9$. \end{proof}

-Combining Lemmas 3.1 and 3.2 with an induction on $n$ immediately implies the following result.
+Combining Lemmas \ref{le:rcVSavgDeg} and \ref{le:weakDeg2} with an induction on $n$ immediately implies the following result.

 \begin{theorem} $\rc(n)\le 18^n$. \end{theorem}